 [(3)] C. When the Department finds an assisted living program to be in violation of §A[(1)] of this regulation, the Department shall send written notice to the assisted living program 30 days before the State files charges under §A[(1)] of this regulation in order to give the assisted living program an opportunity to come into compliance with the licensure requirements.

-[(4)] D. may not be subject to §[A(2)] B of this regulation if the has:
+[(4)] D. A person may not be subject to [§A(2)] §B of this regulation if the person has:

 [(a)] (1) Applied in good faith to the Department for an assisted living program license;